bamboocreative/bamboocreative.github.io/_project/chic.md

 - Ad Design
 - Content Strategy and Delivery

-{% include testimonial.html text="\"Trust me on this, Bamboo Marketing has a bigger vision for your company, event, or organization than even you do...Yes, that’s right; they are cooler than all of us, more tech-savey than all of us, more in-touch with cultural trends than all of us, and know without a doubt how to move your mission and vision forward.
+{% include testimonial.html text="\"Trust me on this, Bamboo Marketing has a bigger vision for your company, event, or organization than even you do...Yes, that’s right; they are cooler than all of us, more tech-savvy than all of us, more in-touch with cultural trends than all of us, and know without a doubt how to move your mission and vision forward.
 Without their involvement in your project you’ll likely only meet half of your goals.
 I recommend you go with Bamboo instead.
 Good luck.\"" credit="— Tim Ciccone, Youth Ministry Leader, Evangelical Covenant Church" class="quote-center dark no-margin-bottom" %}

 {% include project-image-full.html class="no-margin-top" image=page.image-4 %}